Moraine Lake's turquoise waters surrounded by mountains

 Hop On Banff operates from early June to late September.

-Only service animals are allowed on this tour.
+Only service animals are allowed on the bus.

 How much does Hop On Banff cost?